I love to travel, but man, I’ve been on the road A LOT lately.

 It’s often scary, and usually a journey into the unknown.

-But it’s crucial to growth, to the evolution of your business…
+But it’s crucial to growth, to the evolution of your life and business…

 A desire to explore change is what drives split-testing, it’s what creates new opportunities and forges new connections with people who matter.